darraghoriordan/eslint-plugin-nestjs-typed/README.md

 If you use this plugin in commercial setting consider submitting PRs on work time.
 It saves your business money, so it makes your business money!

-If you really want to support me directly you can use https://www.buymeacoffee.com/darraghor
+If you really want to support me directly you can use https://darraghoriordan.gumroad.com/coffee

 But please, just submit PRs to help all NestJS devs.
-This is the way.
+This is the way!

 ## A note on versions